Ever wanted to become a travel writer and travel the world? Here’s what you need to know.

 Travel Writing On Location is a community for travel writers.
 Whether you’re a travel blogger, professional travel journalist or want to learn how to become a travel writer, you’ll find tips and advice you can use to grow your career.
 Check out the blogs below for advice and interviews with editors and successful travel journalists.
 Travel Writing On Location is hosted by Go World Travel, a digital publication for world travelers.
 Feel free to look around in the menu above.

-Get paid to travel the world, explore different countries and write about your experiences?
-Sounds like a dream come true.
-Here are 12 tips on how you can be a successful travel blogger.
+Get paid to travel the world, explore different countries and write about your experiences.
+Here are 12 tips to become a travel blogger.

 Want to become a travel writer?
 Here are some tried and true travel writing tips from travel writer and expert Linda Ballou